msaddler/phaselocknet/README.md

+## phaselocknet

-Code to accompany the manuscript "Models optimized for real-world tasks reveal the necessity of precise temporal coding in hearing" by Mark R. Saddler and Josh H. McDermott (2024)
+Code to accompany the manuscript "Models optimized for real-world tasks reveal the necessity of precise temporal coding in hearing" by Mark R. Saddler and Josh H. McDermott (2024).

 ## Dependencies